wooginawunan/reinforcementlearning/HW2.md

 ### Section 2.2

 When s = 50, and a = 50, p(get reward |s = 50, a = 50) = p_h.

 which is higher than any other options with, for example,  p(get reward |s = 50, a = 49) = p_h * alpha, and alpha <= p_h.

-Similar reasoning behind other obersevations when s=25 and s=75.
+Similarly we can explain the oberseved patterns when s=25 and s=75.

 ### Section 2.3